 Konjac fiber – also called konjac root extract and glucomannan – is popular in appetite control supplements.
-Konjac is a fiber which expands in size when it comes in contact with liquids.
-Because it's able to increase its size in the stomach, some companies have subtly marketed their products to be substitutes for weight loss surgery.
+Konjac is a fiber that expands in size when it comes in contact with liquids.
+Because it's able to increase its size in the stomach, some companies have subtly marketed their products to be substituted for weight loss surgery.

 How can some researchers find konjac appetite suppressants work, while others find it doesn't?
 One explanation is the possibility that studies may not be well- conducted.
 It's also possible some studies don't use enough of the fiber.
 Studies showing konjac fiber works have used about 3000 mg (3 g) per day.

 Konjac fiber is the key ingredient in the popular Lipozene supplement you may have seen actress Holly Robinson Peete talking about on TV.
 Lipozene has been around MANY years.
 Here's one of the Lipozene TV Commercials:

 Lipozene is not the only appetite suppressant to contain glucomannan fiber.
 These other supplements also contain the fiber too:

 Konjac fiber can be purchased by itself to be added to yogurt or smoothies.
 Here is one such product:

 Psyllium is a soluble fiber.
 Like konjac fiber, we can't absorb psyllium and so it provides us with no calories.
 Psyllium also combines with water to increase in size.
 This slows digestion helping us feel full.